LivePersonInc/developer-center/pages/documents/consumer experience/server-chat/Methods/retrieve-chat-events.md

 **System Messages**

 Messages that are initiated by the system.
 These messages are added with the `<systemMessageId>` element tag.
-The following table describes the available messages and IDs. **Note**: while the `systemMessageID` field in the response is numeric, it is a number passed as a string.
+The following table describes the available messages and IDs. **Please note**: while the **systemMessageID** field in the response is numeric, it is a number passed as a string.
 ​